-You are exempt from MLS for the whole of 2015-16 if you fit into one of the categories in table 1 which depend on your circumstances and your income for MLS purposes.
+You are exempt from MLS for the whole of 2016-17 if you fit into one of the categories in table 1 which depend on your circumstances and your income for MLS purposes.

-To work out your income for MLS purposes, use worksheet 1 on page 48 or:

-- go to ato.gov.au

-- search for 'income for surcharge purposes', and
+To work out your income for MLS purposes, use worksheet 1 on page 48 or go to ato.gov.au and search for 'income tests calculator'.

-- use the income tests calculator.